Camineet/JavaScript-Unit-Testing/README.md

 Thanks for taking a look at my testing code examples.
-Here is what you will find in the ```tests``` folders above.
+Here is what you will find in the ```tests``` folder above.

 array_functions
 ---------------